Laura is a longtime online writer. Her articles focus on everything from sports to gardening to cooking.

 Getting the Hockey Bug

 Hockey Moms are a rare breed.
-They have to be to survive all the early mornings, expensive equipment, freezing temperatures and long seasons.
+They have to be able to survive all the early mornings, expensive equipment, freezing temperatures, and long seasons.
 It is the sparkle in the eye and the smile on their child's face that makes it all worth it.
 Once a child starts playing hockey they get hooked quickly.
 So go ahead and buy the gear.
-No doubt it will be a worthwhile investment.
+There's no doubt it will be a worthwhile investment.

 nicolasbesch from French on June 26, 2012: